rapidsai/rmm/python/rmm/docs/guide.md

 <rmm._lib.memory_resource.StatisticsResourceAdaptor at 0x7f662c2bb3c0>
 ```

-When statistics are enabled, we can get statistics of all allocations performed by the current RMM memory resource:
+With statistics enabled, you can query statistics of the current and peak bytes and number of allocations performed by the current RMM memory resource:
 ```python
 >>> buf = rmm.DeviceBuffer(size=10)
 >>> rmm.statistics.get_statistics()